MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/governance.md

 ### Azure Policy

 [Azure Policy for Kubernetes](/azure/governance/policy/concepts/policy-for-kubernetes) extends [Gatekeeper v3](https://github.com/open-policy-agent/gatekeeper), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
-Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.
+Azure Policy enables centralized management and reporting of the compliance status of multiple Kubernetes clusters from a single place, making the management and governance of multi-cluster environments significantly more efficient than when Kyverno and Gatekeeper are deployed and managed on a cluster-by-cluster basis.
 The add-on enacts the following functions:

 - Checks with Azure Policy service for policy assignments to the cluster.